Tips for touring the Rio Secreto Mexico

-The Yucatan peninsula is divided into several provinces and the most tourist visited part of the Yucatan is Quintana Roo, home to Cancun, Playa del Carmen and the newest celebrity haunt Tulum.
+The Rio Secreto is located in Mexico on the Yucatan peninsula.
+The Yucatan is divided into several provinces and the most tourist visited part of the Yucatan is Quintana Roo, home to Cancun, Playa del Carmen and the newest celebrity haunt Tulum.
 This area, whilst extremely well known as a tourist mecca, is home to the Mayan people whose culture and beliefs extend back thousands of years.
-The greatest tourist attraction, outside the beaches of pure Caribbean blue are cenotes.
+The greatest tourist attraction, outside the beachess of pure Caribbean blue are cenotes and the Rio Secreto is one of the most amazing.
 The Mayans believe that caves or cenotes are the entrance to the underworld, the word cenote comes from the Maya “dzonot” which means “cavity containing life-giving water.”
 Held in deep reverence cenotes are an exquisite natural wonders created when the limestone deteriorates and creates holes in the earth that fill with clean, cool water.
 They can be mere tiny cavities or huge pools and rivers, and the Rio Secreto is one of the finest.
 Cenotes are an incredibly refreshing place to swim or dive and explore when the overwhelming heat and humidity of Mexico takes its toll.

 Don’t come to this area of Mexico toting numerous suitcases, you won’t need half that stuff.
 The resorts and hostels are very well equipped and you can purchase anything you need right here as much of the population speaks English.
 Pack lightly, a few pairs of shorts, bathing suits, cotton t-shirts and cool loose clothing is best.
 Even in the best of restaurants most people don’t dress up for dinner so a light sundress and a decent pair of shorts will be your best bet wherever you go.
 Do bring some sweat resistant sunscreen trust me you will need it.
 Everything and everybody sweats here, don’t bring solid deodorants as they will clump and get gross.
 Spray on deodorant and baby powder, you will thank the gods you have some kind of powder and it is also easily available here in every store.